 Some working mills are more than 300 years old yet still efficiently doing the job in the 21st century that they were built and designed for.

-National Mills Weekend 2024 was held on Saturday 11th & Sunday 12th May.
+National Mills Weekend 2025 will be held on Saturday 10th & Sunday 11th May.

 Some mills work as commercial businesses, while others are